 Patients not only need a cure, they need support.
 To help patients cope with Trigeminal Neuralgia and other facial pain, encourage them to consider some coping options below:

-- Practice healthy habits.
-This should be incorporated to your routine regardless of if you experience TN.
+This should be incorporated in your routine regardless of if you experience TN.
 Be sure to get adequate amount of rest, eat healthy, and exercise as often as possible.
 Your doctor can help you determine which exercises are safe.
 Keep a food diary to figure out which foods trigger pain.
 (Protein shakes are a great option because it does not require a lot of chewing.)